SharkSnack/shiren-5/content/dungeons/primordial-chasm.md

     - Shop-exclusive, but quite powerful.
     - Shuts down monsters like Shagga, Punisher, Pop Tank, and Karakuroid.
 - Zen Pot
-    - Designed to counter Abyssal Dragon and Cranky Tank.
+    - Designed to counter Abyss Dragon and Cranky Tank.
     - Can be used on Archdragon and Ornery Tank floors if needed, and be careful of Scoopies.
     - It also nullifies Flame Shot, Dragon Grass, 4-2-8 Pot, Nonary Bracelet, other explosions.
     - Don't worry about carrying it all the way until the end if you find it near the start.